RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/CIBIOS-CIBOS-Developer-Guide.md

 Release for Resource:
   1. Lookup entries waiting for resource
+  2. For each: verify ALL required resources available
-  2. Remove from entries list
+  3. Remove qualified entries from entries list
-  3. Remove from resource-type index
+  4. Remove from resource-type index
-  4. Return entries for Ready Pool
+  5. Return qualified entries for Ready Pool

 Find Waiting:
   1. Lookup by resource type